OliverCulleyDeLange/location-alarm/QA.md

 ### Edge cases

 - Location alarm works as in [alarm triggered](#alarm-triggered) when:
     - [ ] I have battery saver mode enabled
     - [ ] My phone is on silent
 - [ ] When i have headphones connected, the alarm is heard through the headphones

 ### Platform specific

 - [ ] Android system alarm volume is respected
 - [ ] IOS Dynamic Island works on iPhone 14Pro and above
     - Minimal icon is white when active, and orange when triggered
     - Compact view shows icon in white and green check when active, and orange warning triangle when triggered
     - Compact Text says distance when active and 'Arrived!' when triggered
     - Expanded view shows icon in white and green check when active, and orange warning triangle when triggered
     - Compact Text says distance when active and 'You have reached your destination!' when triggered
 - [ ] Android emulator crap check:
     - [ ] Android 12 (31)
     - [ ] Android 13 (33)
     - [ ] Android 14 (34)
     - [ ] Android 15 (35)
     - [ ] Android 16 (36) (preview)
 - [ ] IOS simulator crap check:
     - [ ] IOS 15
     - [ ] IOS 16
     - [ ] IOS 17
     - [ ] IOS 18

 ## Fly to current location

 - [ ] Map screen - Tap location icon bottom left - Current location (blue dot) will become centered
 - [ ] Map screen - Tap location icon bottom left - Current location (blue dot) will become centered - Tap again before new location comes through - Current location is centered
     - Regression: This ensures the fly to functionality works even if the location hasn't updated.

+## Dev tooling

+- ANDROID ONLY: Press volume buttons UP DOWN UP DOWN to toggle debug mode
+- Map screen - Tap debug screen button - Debug screen appears
+    - Logs tab
+        - Logs are visible and update as new logs come in
+        - New logs are visible at the bottom of the screen (auto scroll to bottom)
+        - Scroll up in the logs - The auto scroll to bottom stops
+        - Scroll up in the logs - Scroll down to the bottom - The auto scroll to bottom restarts
+    - Gps tab
+        - Timestamps of all location updates are visible and update as new updates come in
+        - Auto scroll works as in the Logs tab
+    - Tools tab
+        - Crash button crashes the app
+            - I see the crash in Firebase Crashlytics